Wheat grains. Credit: Chris Young / www.realbreadcampaign.org CC-BY-SA-4.0

 How do I know the amount of wholegrain ingredients a product has?

-As the UK Whole Grain Guidance Note points out: 'In line with EU labelling legislation 2, highlighting the inclusion of whole grain on a food package (e.g. by stating ‘with whole grain’ or ‘made with whole grains’) will automatically trigger the requirement to provide a Quantitative Ingredient Declaration (QUID).
+As the UK Whole Grain Guidance Note pointed out: 'In line with EU labelling legislation 2, highlighting the inclusion of whole grain on a food package (e.g. by stating ‘with whole grain’ or ‘made with whole grains’) will automatically trigger the requirement to provide a Quantitative Ingredient Declaration (QUID).
 This provides a mechanism for consumers and other interested parties to assess the level of whole grain present.'

 In short - if a loaf is marketed using the term wholegrain, the ingredients list should state them and their percentage by weight.